Afador/Alpha/README.md

 Saving is done via the quit command.
 If you wish to start a new save after already starting one this must be done via manual deletion of the save.txt file.
 However, the game is only ~1 minute long so it should not even need to be manually quit.

+THE JAR FILE IS IN THE BUILD AREA AS IT CANNOT BE ATTACHED VIA BRIGHTSPACE